Study abroad in Salamanca

 Around 145,000 city residents; term-time life feels larger because students are so visible

+Study abroad in Salamanca works best when you balance university fit, housing and daily routine, not just the postcard version of the city.
 A compact, affordable university city built around Spanish practice, historic streets, student nightlife, and one of Spain's most famous academic identities.
+Check neighbourhoods and campus routes before falling for the centre.

 Who loves this city?